Urigo/angular-meteor/README.md

 The [ngRoute](http://docs.angularjs.org/api/ngRoute) module developed by the AngularJS team is included in ngMeteor, which will satisfy those with simple routing needs, however, for larger applications with more complexed routes, it would be wise to consider using the [meteor-angular-ui-router](https://github.com/ccll/meteor-angular-ui-router) smart package for ngMeteor, which exposes the popular [ui-router](https://github.com/angular-ui/ui-router) module to ngMeteor.
 For those of you that have grown accustomed to the Meteor methods of routing, ngMeteor is ready to use with [Iron Router](https://github.com/EventedMind/iron-router).

 ### Additional ngMeteor Modules
 Additionally functionality has been provided to ngMeteor in the form of separate atmosphere smart packages that expose and inject angular modules into ngMeteor.
-There packages have been developed by either the ngMeteor Team and/or by third parties.
+These packages have been developed by either the ngMeteor Team and/or by third parties.
 The following is a non-exhaustive list of these packages:

 - [meteor-angular-ui-router](https://github.com/ccll/meteor-angular-ui-router) empowers ngMeteor with the [ui-router](https://github.com/angular-ui/ui-router) module.
 - [meteor-angular-bootstrap](https://github.com/ccll/meteor-angular-bootstrap) empowers ngMeteor with the [ui-bootstrap](http://angular-ui.github.io/bootstrap/) module.